• Skip to main content

 Disable Background Running Apps in Google Chrome

-4. Close the browser window and re-launch Chrome browser on your computer.
+3. Close the browser window and restart the Chrome browser on your computer.

 After this, you will no longer find Google Chrome remaining active on your computer, after the browser window is closed.

-At any time, you can enable the option to allow Chrome browser to run Apps in the background by going to Chrome Settings > Advanced
+In such cases, you can allow Google Chrome to run Apps in the background by toggling by going to Google Chrome Settings.

-Then scroll down to ‘System’ section and enable Continue running background apps when Google Chrome is closed option by moving the toggle to ON position.
+2. On the next screen, select the System tab in the left-pane and enable Continue running background apps when Google Chrome is closed option in the right-pane.

 Related